fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Fumi is an undergraduate studying Computational Biology at Harvey Mudd College in California.
-He is interested in molecular and evolutionary genetics.
+Hey there!
+I'm Fumi, an enthusiastic undergraduate student studying Computational Biology at Harvey Mudd College in California.
+I am interested in molecular and evolutionary genetics.

+In my high school years, I worked at Shizuoka University on the behavioral biology of drosophila meagosters (<a href="https://www.nature.com/articles/s41598-021-88967-1">Tanizawa and Takemoto, 2021</a>).
+I also had a research experience on the developmental evolution of African butterflies at the National University of Singapore advised by Professor Antonia Monteiro.

+ Currently, I am working on the molecular genetics of aging on drosophila at Harvey Mudd College.
+If you have any questions or would like to connect, feel free to contact me via email or Twitter!
 <br>

 # Education